sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

 2.3.4 Test the adapter and verify that returns the correct chat url

     $ mfp adapter call ChatService/getChatServiceInfo

+The command should return a response with the url of your nodejs app

     Calling GET '/MFPBackend/adapters/ChatService/getChatServiceInfo?params=[]'